 You can't use this feature to respond multiple times to a free text poll.
 When you respond to a free text poll, everything after the keyword is recorded as the response, instead of as additional keywords.
 That said, you can respond to several multiple choice polls as well as one free text poll with a single text message, as long as the free text poll's keyword comes last.
 For example, "MCPKEYWORD1 MCPKEYWORD2 FTPKEYWORD my free text response" would work, but "MCPKEYWORD1 FTPKEYWORD my free text response MCPKEYWORD2" would not because "MCPKEYWORD2" would be treated as part of your response to the free text poll.

-Even if you're only using Poll Everywhere for a single poll on a single day, you still have to subscribe to a subscription plan for at least one month.
+Even if you're only using Poll Everywhere for a single poll on a single day, you still have to purchase a subscription for at least 30 calendar days.
 When the event is over, you would downgrade back to the Free plan.
-If the plan continues beyond one month, you are still responsible for any account charges, even if you do not use the service.
+If the plan continues beyond 30 calendar days, you are still responsible for any account charges, even if you do not use the service.
 There's a lot of boring reasons for this.
 Essentially, it's cheap for us to just give you the rest of the month, so we do.
 In addition, most people prefer to have all the premium features available for testing well before their event.
 Our average customer support effort doesn't differ much for one-time-event users and recurring users.
 We don't know anyone else providing this kind of service for less money, so we say: enjoy your month.
 Please note that with any of our subscription plans, you must change your account back to a Free plan when you are done with it.
 Unused or forgotten service will not be refunded or credited.

 Our basic plan is free.
 It allows an unlimited number of polls, and up to 40 votes per poll.
 The free plan includes really great features: Live PowerPoint polls, web voting, widgets, Twitter, downloadable results, and more.
 Check out our paid plans if you need advanced features or have an audience larger than 40.